PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Experiments and Results

-\textbf{MNIST. } MNIST contains 70,000 grayscale images of handwritten digits (0--9), as shown in Fig. \ref{fig:Datasets}(d).
-In our experiments, following \cite{chen2020stochastic}, we generate MNIST4000 and MNIST10000, which are produced by randomly sampling 400 and 1,000 images per category of the digit, respectively.
-Each image is computed as a 3472-dimensional feature vector by using the scattering convolution network \cite{bruna2013invariant}, and the dimension number is reduced to 500 by PCA.
+MNIST contains 70,000 images of handwritten digits (0--9), while EMNIST-Letters contains 145,600 images of handwritten characters in 26 classes, as shown in Figs.~\ref{fig:Datasets_MNIST} and \ref{fig:Datasets_EMNIST}.
+In our experiments, following~\cite{chen2020stochastic}, we generate MNIST4000 and MNIST10000, which are produced by randomly sampling 400 and 1,000 images per class of digit, respectively.
+Each image is represented as a 3472-dimensional feature vector by using the scattering convolution network~\cite{bruna2013invariant}, and its dimensionality reduced to 500 by PCA.

-The results on MNIST are summarized in Table \ref{tab:MNIST1} and Table \ref{tab:MNIST2}.
-We can read that PMSSC yields the best clustering accuracy and runtime on MNIST4000 and MNIST10000.
-On MNIST70000, EnSC yields the best clustering accuracy and subspace-preserving error, but the computational cost is high.
-Similarly, while S$^5$C has good connectivity, the computational cost is huge.
-Overall, the proposed method can significantly reduce the computational cost as the number of input data increases.
-In addition, PMSSC achieves good clustering accuracy and connectivity, and provides competitive subspace-preserving errors comparing to the comparative algorithms.
+The results on MNIST and EMNIST-Letters are summarized in Tables~\ref{tab:MNIST1}--\ref{tab:EMNIST}.
+We can observe that PMSSC yields the best clustering accuracy on MNIST4000, MNIST10000, and EMNIST-Letters.
+In particular, PMSSC is remarkably faster than the comparative methods on MNIST70000 and EMNIST-Letters.
+In the case of MNIST70000, EnSC yields the best clustering accuracy and subspace-preserving error but its computational cost is high.
+Similarly, S$^5$C can achieve good connectivity, but is very slow.